 You may also like:

 If you want to prevent this from happening to you, we have you covered.
-In this post, you’ll learn how to utilise certain security tricks when leaving a window open at night and much more.
+In this post, you’ll learn how to safely keep windows open at night by utilising certain security tricks and much more.

 So if you: